anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-data.md

 You should also read the [Team Proposal assignment](project-proposal) and start thinking about what you would want in your team contract.

 ## Checks
-Write down answers to the following questions and bring them to class:
+Submit answers to the following on Moodle:
 * What are 2-3 general data categories or specific datasets that you'd be interested in working with for your team project?
 * What are your goals (currently) for the project experience?
 * What strengths are you bringing to the project?